joeyr1984/read-me-generator/README.md

 To install necessary dependencies, run the following command:

 ```
-npm i
+npm install run
 ```

 ## Usage

-here what you need to know ...
+be careful

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the GPL 3.0 license.

 ## Contributing

-here what you need to know ...
+dont eff with my master branch

 ## Test